nxskok/pasias/docs/16-ordinal-nominal-response.md

-(m) I didn't think that interview length could possibly be relevant to which party a person voted for.
+(i) I didn't think that interview length could possibly be relevant to which party a person voted for.
 Test whether interview length can be removed from your model of the last part.
 What do you conclude?
 (Note that `step` and this test may disagree.)